taeyoungP/Portfolio_react/README.md

 ## Task and Description

-This is portfoilo that is modified from https://taeyoungp.github.io/Module2_Challenge/ and built using REACT.js.
+This is portfoilo that is modified from https://taeyoungp.github.io/Module2_Challenge/ and is built using REACT.js.

-The purpose of this portfolio is not only for applying jobs but also to share works with other developers and collaborate on projects.
+(The purpose of this portfolio is to apply jobs and to share works with other developers and collaborate on projects.)

 ## User Story